6 New Year's Resolutions to Reduce Cancer Risk

 Last Modified: December 11, 2013

 The New Year is a time to reflect on the past year and look toward the upcoming year.
 This often inspires people to commit to working towards a healthier lifestyle.
 The following common resolutions not only make for a healthier lifestyle, they can also reduce cancer risk.
+And for many cancer survivors, they can reduce the risk of cancer recurring.

 1. Quit all tobacco use.